Emperors: Power, Tenure, and Policy Across Imperial China

 A. Does Chinese ruler tenure increase over time?

-Huang's central empirical claim is that Chinese emperors ruled longer as time progressed, attributing this to the Keju system's pacification of elites.
+Huang's central empirical claim is that Chinese emperors ruled longer over time, attributing this to the Keju system's pacification of elites.
 His pre-Sui vs. post-Sui t-test (16 vs. 25 years, p=0.043) is the statistical backbone of this argument (Table 5.1, p.
 168).

-There is a further problem of circularity.
-Huang's grouping variable (pre/post Sui) is chosen to correspond to the mechanism he proposes (Keju, which began under Sui).
+There is a further circularity problem: Huang's grouping variable (pre/post Sui) is chosen to correspond to his proposed mechanism (Keju).
 The cutpoint is the theory.
-If you moved the boundary one dynasty in either direction, or split at the Song (where Keju became fully meritocratic), the result would change.
-With n=13, a single reassignment of one observation across the boundary can flip significance.
-This is not a test that could survive a pre-registration regime.
+With n=13, moving one observation across the boundary can flip significance.

 B. Is China's ruler stability distinctive?